ntung88/me/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out. -->

-A minimalist page for my interests and work

 ## Publications and Preprints
 [Neuro-Hotnet: A Graph Theoretic Approach for Brain FC Estimation](https://arxiv.org/abs/2111.08118)